 Application mistakes are the main reason for dissatisfaction.
 If you apply too much, unevenly, or on dirty hair, you can get the opposite effect: stickiness, greasiness, tangling.
 To avoid this, follow simple rules.

-Wash your hair and gently towel-dry (without rubbing).
+Wash your hair and blot it with a towel (without rubbing).

 Distribute the product along the length – from the middle to the ends.